rangeengine/rangeengine.github.io/RangeDoc_Build/html/_sources/api/bge.types.KX_CharacterWrapper.rst.txt

          * True: you get the "local" velocity ie: relative to object orientation.
       :type local: boolean

+   .. attribute:: jumpDirection

+      The direction the character is jumping.

+      :type: Vector((x, y, z))

+   .. attribute:: smoothMovement

+      Smooth movement caused by walking direction.

+      :type: float (0.0 to 1.0)

    .. method:: reset()

       Resets the character velocity and walk direction.